Dustcloudman/Dustcloudman/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Odoo ERP
+- 🔭 I’m currently working on a Docusaurus project
-- 🌱 I’m currently learning how to make big projects
+- 🌱 I’m currently learning how to code and improve Docusaurus functionality
-- 👯 I’m looking to collaborate on Odoo tricks and tips
+- 👯 I’m looking to collaborate on Docusaurus best practices
-- 🤔 I’m looking for help with Odoo ERP website
-- 💬 Ask me about compnay incorporation in Switzerland
+- 🤔 I’m learning how to add logged-in users-only image/streaming content with Cloudflare Images/Stream or pCloud API
 - 📫 How to reach me: dustcloudman@lkmail.me
-- 😄 Pronouns: It as I'm a company
+- 😄 Pronouns: He/Him
 - ⚡ Fun fact: Switzerland is a cool country

 ### My GitHub stats

 ![Your GitHub stats](https://github-readme-stats.vercel.app/api?username=Dustcloudman&show_icons=true&theme=tokyonight)

+---

+I am focusing on **Docusaurus**, learning how to improve its functionality for the community, and working on a project to add secure image/streaming content.
+I'm using **Cloudflare Pages** and **Cloudflare Zero Trust/Access/Applications** for app authentication.

+Most of my GitHub activities are related to one open-source Docusaurus project, while I use other websites for marketing purposes.